Cov-ComSec/ComSec-Kali-Deploy/README.md

 1. Clone this repo
 2. Ensure VMWare Workstation or Player is installed
+3. Either:
+   - Configure system manually
-3. Configure system manually, or use the `setup_windows_environment.ps1` script to configure the system for you (using Vagrant).
+   - Use the `setup_windows_environment.ps1` script to configure the system for you (using Vagrant).
      - Script will prompt for administrator privileges.

 ### Manual Setup